 The demand for cinchona during the 19th century in Europe and across the world increased to such an extent, that viable populations of the trees in South America were almost exhausted and the plant was threatened with extinction.
 European colonists made an attempt to cultivate different cinchona species in their colonies found in tropical regions of the world.
 In this attempt, the most successful Europeans were the Dutch colonists on the Indonesian island of Java - which turned out to have the best conditions for growth of cinchona trees.
 In the contemporary world, as a result of the diffusion of the cinchona to many former European colonies, the world's cinchona supply mainly comes from central Africa and Indonesia, in addition to South America - its main place of origin.
 Cinchona has also managed to reestablish itself in many areas of the South American continent.

 The name cinchona reportedly comes from the name of a Spanish Countess, the Countess of Chinchon, who was treated for a fever using a remedy made from the bark while in South America.
-Upon recovering, the countess had saplings of the plant sent to Europe, where the plant species were subsequently name after her.
+Upon recovering, the countess had saplings of the herb sent to Europe, where the plant species were subsequently name after her.
 The curative powers of cinchona bark was initially revealed to Europeans by Jesuit priests who traveled to Peru in the 17th century, the Jesuits found that the native people chewed on the bark of the cinchona to prevent shaking and chills that came after they worked in icy streams for the early Spanish colonial mines.
 The native peoples had traditionally used the bark for treating fevers and chills as well as malaria.
 The Jesuits eventually linked the shaking from cold to the shaking of the body commonly seen during a bout of malarial fever in patients.
 These Jesuits then went a step further and tried chewing on the bark as a means to treat malarial fevers.
 The cure worked, however, the Jesuits were not always trusted, and the medication was suspect to some degree as bark from some varieties of cinchona was not potent enough to cure malaria.
 When it was initially introduced, chewing the bark did not always result in a complete cure from malaria.
 This was one factor that brought on distrust and persecution of many Jesuits in different European countries.

 By 1820, the cinchona had been established as being a definite cure for malaria and its use was widespread.
 Scientists wanted to find out the compound present in the bark responsible for the cure.
 As mentioned before, this was achieved by two French chemists, J.B.
 Caventou and P.J.
 Pelletier who eventually isolated an alkaloid from the cinchona bark in the year 1820, they named it quinine.
 Quinine from cinchona extracts became the only medication for malaria.
 However, the world was dependent on cinchona trees for the supply of quinine and this led to a race for synthesizing quinine from other sources.
 American chemists succeeded in synthesizing quinine in the year 1944, during WW2 when supplies of natural quinine were mostly out of reach.
 Following the success of synthetic quinine, different quinine based medications like the chloroquine and primaquine were subsequently used in treating malaria - these synthesized compounds were safer and more potent than the natural extracts of the bark.
 The effectiveness of cinchona bark and quinine itself in the treatment of malaria has been questioned by recent evidence that show the existence of certain resistant sub-species of the malaria causing pathogens.
 The discovery of these resistant variants of the parasite has sparked much debate about the real effectiveness of the whole plant over the synthetic variety.
 Herbal remedies prepared in many places around the world still rely on the use of the natural bark.
 Cinchona is traditionally considered to be a stimulant for flagging appetite in Brazil, where it is also used to cure physical fatigue and exhaustion.
 In other South American countries such as Venezuela, the cinchona bark is employed as an herbal remedy for the treatment of cancers in various parts of the body.
 The bark is also the primary source for the alkaloid medication known as quinidine, which is used in the treatment of cardiac arrhythmias and related heart conditions.